ayushranta/HealthAssistantApp/README.md

 Android app to manage health appointments, lab tests, medicine orders, and health articles.
 This app provides an all-in-one health assistant experience for users.

 ---
+## **Hospital Use Case**

+This app can be used in hospitals or clinics to:
+- Reduce waiting time for patients.
+- Avoid overcrowding in reception and waiting areas.
+- Streamline appointment bookings and lab test scheduling.
+- Provide patients with real-time updates on orders and appointments.

 ## **Features**